net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 ### Set Parameters
 Set parameters are special - they do not typically do anything on their own, but work with their child parameters.
-Many of them are best used with disableOnStateChange = false on the child parameters.

 #### Any
 The Any parameter is be completed if any one of its child parameters are completed.